vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ---

-> 1. "Believe you can and you're halfway there." - Theodore Roosevelt
-> 1. "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt
 > 1. "You don't have to be great to start, but you have to start to be great." - Zig Ziglar
 > 1. "Your only limit is your own mind.
 Dare to dream, then dare to do." - Paulo Coelho
 > 1. "Excellence is not a destination; it is a continuous journey that never ends." - Brian Tracy